ericwaitemam/vaccine-monitor/README.md

 # vaccine-monitor
-Monitoring bookable times for COVID-19 Vaccination in Göteborg
+Monitor bookable times for COVID-19 Vaccination in Göteborg